dechavezv/Hoffman2_Notes/README.md

 `-pe shared` will look for cores at the same node.
 In case of `-pe dc*` it will look for cores at different nodes.

 The advantage of `-pe shared` is that it may be faster once it has started to run.
-However, because hoffman is looking for a node with a particular number of cores, it may remaing longer at the queue.
-In contrast, `-pe dc*` can chose cores from whatever node its availalbe, thus making the waiting time shorter. \
+However, because hoffman is looking for a node with a particular number of cores, it may stay longer waiting at the queue.
+In contrast, `-pe dc*` can chose cores from whatever node its availalbe, thus the waiting time should be shorter.
 The downside of `-pe dc*` is that it may take longer to run since it has to collect information for multiple nodes.
-The recomnedation is to use \
+The recomnedation is to use
-`-pe shared` if your program is multi-threaded, which means that uses shared-memory.
-You should use `-pe dc*` if your program uses a MPI-style that handles multi-node jobs.
+**`-pe shared` if your program is multi-threaded**, which means that uses shared-memory.
+You should use **`-pe dc*` if your program uses a MPI-style** that handles multi-node jobs.

 For more information go [here](https://github.com/schuang/hoffman2-job-scheduling-tutorial/tree/master/pdf).